 - Financial/Criminal checks

-You need to show that you have at least 2 years relevant industry experience from a wide range of building construction work and activity.
+You need to show that you have at least 2 years of relevant industry experience from a wide range of building construction work and activities.
 The majority of the experience needs to have been obtained within 10 years of the date on which the application for your licence is being made.

 - What employment arrangements are considered?